• Home

 - The HPAI is widespread in wild birds worldwide and has also been detected in many backyard poultry flocks.

-- It has been an ongoing multi-state outbreak in dairy cattle.
-As of January 6, 2025, HPAI has been confirmed in in a total of 16 states with 300 confirmed cases.
-(California, Colorado, Idaho, Iowa, Kansas, Michigan, Minnesota, North Carolina, Nevada, New Mexico, Ohio, Oklahoma, South Dakota, Texas, Utah, and Wyoming.)
+- It has been an ongoing multi-state outbreak in the U.S. in dairy cattle.
+As of January 6, 2026, HPAI has been confirmed in in a total of 19 states with over 1000 confirmed cases.
+(Arizona, California, Colorado, Idaho, Iowa, Kansas, Michigan, Minnesota, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, South Dakota, Texas, Utah, Wisconsin, and Wyoming.)

 - The HPAI H5N1 has also infected some mammals believed to have eaten infected birds.
 These include seals, bears, foxes, skunks; farmed mink; stray or domestic animals, such as cats and dogs; and zoo animals, such as tigers and leopards.
-On October 30, it has been reported to be in a pig in Oregon.
+It has also been reported to be in a pig in Oregon.

-With the re-emergence of the highly pathogenic avian influenza (HPAI H5N1), also known as the bird flu, scientists once again are watching for mutations that can cause another pandemic.
+With the re-emergence of the highly pathogenic avian influenza (HPAI H5N1), scientists once again are watching for mutations that can cause another pandemic.

 This is a novel virus to which the world population has no immunity.
-The death rate of Covid-19 at its height was .0012[i](1.2%) The death rate of HPAI H5N1 globally from January 1, 2003, to November 2024, is 52%.[ii] [iii]
+The death rate of Covid-19 at its height was 1.2%.
+The death rate of HPAI H5N1 globally from January 1, 2003 is 48%.

 Recent genetic changes show it is close to human-to-human transmission causing great concern.
 It’s been said that a pandemic caused by this virus would be like a global tsunami, similar to the 1918 Influenza.